Key Issues in Social Policy

 Overall aims and purpose

-This module accompanies the research training modules and is designed for those students pursuing the MA/PhD in Social Policy.
-It comprises lectures, seminars and self directed study using guided study packs.
+This module is designed for those students pursuing the MA/PhD in Social Policy.
+It comprises lectures, seminars and self directed study.
 It aims to link theoretical analysis in welfare to empirical enquiry and offers students an opportunity to explore key issues, debates and concepts, as well as social policy analysis and evaluation.
-Contemporary debates relating to issues of social change, equal opportunities and discrimination, risk and dependency, citizenship and rights will be explored amongst others.
-The Module aims to:
+Contemporary debates relating to issues of neoliberalism, taxation, privatisation will be explored amongst others.
+The seminars are used to discuss relevant journal articles.

 - Develop and understanding of how key theoretical debates in social policy impact on social/health interventions and policies.